CleanCocoa/cleancocoa.github.io/_posts/2017-03-03-nstextview-line-height.md

 I imagine this to be like HTML code/browser rendering, not like <abbr title="What You See Is What You Get">WYSIWYG</abbr>.
 What you type is not what you see.
 Just what you'd expect a source code editor to be like.

 I'll keep you posed as I dive deeper into TextKit and stuff.

+**Update 2017-07-15:** There's a better (?) technique I found but which involves a bit more work.
+It's centered around the `NSLayoutManager` and produces better-looking results.
+[Read more!](/posts/2017/07/14/nstextview-proper-line-height/)